Karela Majhan

-Karela Majhan is a union council in Tehsil Fatehpur, Kotli District, Azad Kashmir, comprising the two villages of Karelal and Majhan.
-It is located ten kilometres from the city of Nakyal and offers views along the Poonch River as well as of the snow-capped Pir Panjal mountain range.
+Karela Majhan is a union council in Tehsil Fatehpur Thakiala, Kotli District, Azad Kashmir, comprising the two villages of Karela and Majhan.
+It is located ten kilometres from the city of Thakiala and offers views along the Poonch River as well as of the snow-capped Pir Panjal mountain range.

 Majhan is on the lower section and is characterised by the river that runs through it.
 The availability of water makes rice a popular crop.
-Karela is on the higher, hillier region and is best known for being the home of Fatehpur's namesake, Sardar Fateh Khan, and his son, the two-time prime minister Sardar Sikander Hayat.
+Karela is on the higher, hillier region and is best known for being the home of Fateh’s namesake, Sardar Fateh Khan, and his son, the two-time prime minister Sardar Sikander Hayat.